Affective Consulting: Referrals¶

-I've been thinking a lot about referrals lately.
-They're the lifeblood of many businesses, yet so many of us fumble when it comes to handling them effectively.
+I've enjoyed writing about my indie consulting process and marketing strategy.
 Today, I want to share some insights on how to master the art of referrals, especially when you're asking for them and following up.

 When you ask for referrals matters.
 If you're offering a one-time consulting service, ask right after the engagement.
 For complex B2B consulting solutions, wait until the client has seen results.
 It's about finding that sweet spot where your client is most satisfied and ready to vouch for you.